 - 1 tablespoon cornstarch, arrowroot starch, or tapioca starch

-- 10 - 30 drops essential oil of choice, (optional) (I used this vanilla essential oil)
+- 10 - 30 drops essential oil of choice, (optional, see notes for scent ideas)

 Instructions